zaggyai/track_data/README.md

 # track_data
-Track data aggregated from multiple sources on the interwebz.
+Motorsports track data aggregated from multiple sources on the interwebz.

 ## Schema